marius-wieschollek/passwords/README.md

 * Do you want to help us?
 Read the [guide](CONTRIBUTING.md) and get started.
 * Do you want do want to use the API?
 Read the [docs](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Index).

+## Donations
+See [Donate.md](Donate.md) for a list of developers making the Passwords app for Nextcloud possible.

 ## Licenses and Legal Information
 See [Licenses.md](Licenses.md)